Synaps3Protocol/sep/SEP/SEP-003/README.md

 | Private Sale                     |               10 |                       0 |                       8 |                          36 |
 | Advisors/Legals                  |                4 |                       0 |                       6 |                          24 |

+**Note on Investor Allocations**

+- *Investors Round 1 & 2* correspond to structured fundraising rounds (e.g., Seed, Series A) with institutional investors and strategic partners.
+These rounds have different vesting schedules to reflect their respective entry stages.
+- The *Private Sale* is a broader allocation reserved for early supporters and strategic individuals who participated prior to public availability, with longer lock-up periods to promote long-term alignment.

 ## 1.4 Distribution Mechanism (Token Distribution)

 The MMC Token distribution is designed to incentivize early adopters, contributors, and network participants while ensuring the ecosystem's sustainability.
 Key mechanisms include: